axel-lukongo/rainfall/level2/readme.md

 We are once again given a binary to exploit.
 This binary also has minimal security options.

-We revere engineer it once again using ghidra and it gives the following pseudo-C :
+We reverse engineer it once again using ghidra and it gives the following pseudo-C :

 ```c
 void p(void)